tgenlis83/dqn_paper_atari/Report.md

 ### 1.3 Motivation

-Our primary motivation for this project was to deepen our understanding of reinforcement learning (RL) and deep learning by engaging directly with seminal research in the field.
+Our primary motivation for this project was to deepen our understanding of reinforcement learning and deep learning by engaging directly with seminal research in the field.
 Driven by curiosity about the practical aspects of reimplementing influential papers, we chose to replicate the original DQN to explore its foundational mechanics firsthand.
 This hands-on approach allowed us to gain valuable insights into the intricacies of RL algorithms and the challenges of implementing them.
 Furthermore, by incrementally enhancing the DQN with components from the Rainbow algorithm, we aimed to evaluate the individual and combined effects of these upgrades on performance.
 This process not only satisfied our intellectual curiosity but also contributed to our educational growth in advanced RL techniques.

 ### 1.4 Baseline Comparison